 Investment risk and skill evaluation frequently relies on returns-based style analysis, and returns-based performance attribution.
 These techniques perform regressions to compute portfolio betas (exposures to systematic risk factors) and alphas (residual returns unexplained by systematic risk factors).

 The simplicity of returns-based approach has made it popular.
 It is often the only practical method for evaluating multi-asset-class portfolios that span commodities, public securities, derivatives, and private investments.
 However, this simplicity comes at a heavy cost, which we explore in this and upcoming articles.

 A key assumption of most returns-based analyses is the constancy of factor exposures.
 This assumption breaks down for active managers.

-A good example of this is the Fairhome Fund, ticker FAIRX.
-The Fairhome Fund has dramatically varied its bets over the past ten years.
+A good example of this is the Fairholme Fund, ticker FAIRX.
+The Fairholme Fund has dramatically varied its bets over the past ten years.
 A simple linear regression of historical fund returns against the US Market is below.
 It estimates beta at 1.14 and monthly alpha at 0.12%:

 This and similar regression approaches form the basis of returns-based analysis.
 This convenient but overly simplistic analysis does not attempt to estimate market exposure at each point in time.
 Hence, the beta of 1.14 may not be representative of the current or historical US Market exposures of a fund.

 To test this beta, we estimated monthly US Market exposures of the fund using the AlphaBetaWorks US Equity Risk Model.
 For each month, we estimated the betas (exposures) of individual positions to the US Market Factor and aggregated these into monthly estimates of aggregate portfolio beta.
 It turns out that over the past 10 years the Fairholme Fund has varied its US Market Exposure between 50% and 170%: